FINRA AML Testing Collage

 FinCEN CDD Rule Atkins

 FirstMark Regulatory Solutions, Inc. is a compliance consulting organization based in Boca Raton, Florida.
 Mitch Atkins is FirstMark’s founder and principal.
 He focuses on broker-dealer compliance matters, including anti-money laundering independent testing, FINRA new member applications, FINRA CMAs, FINRA Enforcement litigation support, and supervisory controls testing.
+FINRA has increased focus on AML failures in recent years.

 AML Surveillance – Major FINRA AML Case